Mugiiwaraaa/DS-Project-4_Customer_Segmentation_KMeansClustering/README.md

 # DS-Project-4_Customer_Segmentation_KMeansClustering
 #### Problem Statement <br />
-You want to understand the customer's spending behaviour and group them so that more critical insights can be given to marketing team which will help them plan the strategy accordingly.
+You want to understand the customer's spending behaviour and group them so that, more critical insights can be given to the marketing team which will help them plan strategies accordingly.

 * I approached this problem statement by designing a model that uses certain customer data to group them accordingly.
 * Dataset - Fetched the data from the Kaggle resource which I have linked below.
 The Dataset includes various features/information about the customers.